mlops-2425q1-mds-upc/MLOps-mdsist/model_card_template.md

 The key hyperparameters used during training include:

+- **Adam optimizer**: For training our model, we used the Adam optimizer.
+- **Weight-decay**: A regularization term to prevent overfitting by penalizing large weights.
+ In our model we set the weight-decay to 0.
 - **Learning rate**: Controls how quickly the model updates during training.
-In our model learning rate of 1e-4 was used.
+In our model learning rate of 1e-3 was used.
 - **Seed**: Ensures reproducibility by fixing the random initialization of weights.
 In our model a seed of 42 was used.
 - **Epochs**: The number of complete passes through the training dataset.
 In our model the epochs were set to 5.
 - **Batch size**: Determines the number of samples processed before updating the model weights.
 In our model a batch size of 64 was used.
+- **Loss**: In our model we use the Cross Entropy Loss.

 #### Speeds, Sizes, Times

-- **Training time**: 3.3 minutes
+- **Training time**: 198 seconds
 - **Batch size**: 64
 - **Parameters**: 206922
 - **Parameter size**: 0.79 MB